-There’s a lot that go wrong the first time you buy a suit.
+There’s a lot that can go wrong when buying your first suit.
 We’ve taken the time to compile some simple rules to help you evolve for wearing Dad’s suits to becoming the sartorial talk of the town.
 It’s time to button up and get the low-down on what to look for.

 Rule #1 – Pick The Right Colour and Material